Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Just by keeping an open connection to the :term:`Particl Blockchain`, you automatically earn a yearly interest rate of 4% to 8% on the total number of PART coins you hold in your public balance.

-It also grant you the ability to vote on various community proposals using your staking power as voting power.
+It also grants you the ability to vote on various community proposals using your staking power as voting power.

 .. seealso::